MatHelio314/stepper_motor_ws/README.md

 Run the launch files (can0 needs to be UP and RUNNING and connected to at least one motor (can_id 1,2,3 or/and 4)):

+## Please make sure that you are using the negative limit switch if the parameter are enabling it before launching

  Normal mode :